Skip to main content

 Overview

 The School of Communication offers Bachelor of Arts and Bachelor of Science degree programs with majors in Communication Studies (course prefix is CMST) and Journalism and Media Communication (course prefix is JMC).
-Students may have two majors within the School of Communication by completing the requirements for both majors.
+Students may double major within the School of Communication by completing the requirements for both majors.

 General Education Requirements